aws-samples/amazon-connect-copy/ac_migrate/resources/INSTRUCTIONS.md

 	lambda    source-function-name-b     dest-function-name-b
 	bot    	source-bot-name-a   			dest-bot-name-a
 	bot		source-bot-name:bot-alias-name	dest-bot-name:bot-alias-name
+	phonenumber		<source-instance-phonenumber-a>		<dest-instance-phone-number-a>
+	phonenumber		<source-instance-phonenumber-b>		<dest-instance-phone-number-b>

+	****** Phone mapping instructions *******
+	Please note that leading '+' sign is needed for phonenumber mapping (e.g. +14125551111).
+You need to configure all phone numbers from source instance.
+Multiple source instance's phone numbers can be mapped to same phone number from destination instance (but not vice-a-versa). e.g. if you have two phone numbers in source but only one in destination, then it can be configured as follows: phonenumber +14125551111 	+15125551111
+		phonenumber +14125552222 	+15125551111

 Scripts Usage:
 ---------------

 ac_save -s  source-instance-alias-name    src-profile-name (DO NOT use option "-G <flows-to-skip>" with "ac_save" script)